cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

                    system in English.
 CrypTool-de.chm ..
 The German version of "CrypTool-en.chm".

 EC-Param.ini .....
-Initialisation file for public-key procedures
+Initialization file for public-key procedures
                    based on elliptic curves.
 TEST-Param.ini ...
-Initialisation file for random number tests. secude.dll .......
+Initialization file for random number tests. secude.dll .......
 Library of cryptographic functions provided by
                    Secude IT Security GmbH.
 ticket ...........
 License for the Secude library.